spatialos/gdk-for-unity/docs/content/get-started/upload-launch.md

 <br/>

-**It’s finished uploading when:** You see an upload report printed in your Unity console, for example:
+**It’s finished uploading when:** You see an upload report printed in your Unity Console, for example:

 ```
 Uploaded assembly my_assembly to project unity_gdk successfully.